 Awkward Walk-In Meter: 1/5

-- This movie is very emotionally charged.
+- A very emotionally charged movie.
 It’s rare for a movie like this to be as engaging on an emotional level like this.
 It’s a similar feeling after watching a deep character-driven drama (makes sense after figuring out that the director also made the Johnny Cash biopic Walk The Line).
 While this isn’t what you want for all movies, this was a breath of fresh air for the superhero genre.
 The Dark Knight was one of the only superhero movies that had a ending that was both inspirational and a bit depressing like Logan did.
-If you’re coming to watch a typical X-men movie, you will probably be disappointed.
+Coming to watch a typical X-men movie?
+This is not what you’re looking for.

 - The acting was fantastic.
 Hugh Jackman truly nails the character of Wolverine in this movie.
 The creative freedom they had in this movie allowed Jackman to go to places emotionally that he wasn’t able to before.
 Patrick Stewart also does a great performance as Professor Xavier, which was very different from his other performances with the same character, but for the context of the story it made sense.
 You see them both given it their all for this movie.